Carla Hemlock

 bestselling author of over twenty novels for young readers, including Dovey Coe, The Secret

-Language of Girls
+Language of Girls, and Hazard.

 Laura Hopper